Paley-Wiener theorems for a p-adic spherical variety: Scattering: the smooth case

 Finally, we claim that the projection of $\mathscr S_\Subunit$ to $\mathcal L_\Theta$ is zero.
-The argument here is identical to the one above using the weak tangent space of the resulting family of maps:
+The argument here is identical to the one one we used for the case that $\Omega$ does not contain a conjugate of $\Theta$, using the weak tangent space of the corresponding family of maps: which arises from $\mathscr S_\Subunit$.
+If this family were non-zero, based on Lemma \ref{GIcorollary} it would give rise again to a family of morphisms of the form \eqref{red} whose weak tangent space has dimension larger than that of $\mathfrak a^*_{X,\Omega,\CC}$, a contradiction.